Time perception: Changes with age

 Psychologists have found that the subjective perception of the passing of time tends to speed up with increasing age in humans.
 This often causes people to increasingly underestimate a given interval of time as they age.
 This fact can likely be attributed to a variety of age-related changes in the aging brain, such as the lowering in dopaminergic levels with older age; however, the details are still being debated.

 Very young children will first experience the passing of time when they can subjectively perceive and reflect on the unfolding of a collection of events.
 A child's awareness of time develops during childhood, when the child's attention and short-term memory capacities form — this developmental process is thought to be dependent on the slow maturation of the prefrontal cortex and hippocampus.

 The common explanation is that most external and internal experiences are new for young children but repetitive for adults.
 Children have to be extremely engaged (i.e. dedicate many neural resources or significant brain power) in the present moment because they must constantly reconfigure their mental models of the world to assimilate it and manage behaviour properly.

 Adults, however, may rarely need to step outside mental habits and external routines.
 When an adult frequently experiences the same stimuli, such stimuli may seem "invisible" as a result of having already been sufficiently mapped by the brain.
 This phenomenon is known as neural adaptation.
+According to this picture, the rate of new stimuli and new experiences may decrease with age as does the number of new memories created to record them.
+If one then assumes that the perceived duration of a given interval of time is linked to how many new memories are formed during it, the aging adult may underestimate long stretches of time because, in their recollection, these now contain fewer memory-creating events.
 Consequently, the subjective perception is often that time passes by at a faster rate with age.